Who am I…

 What are some of my goals?

-First and foremost, highlighting horror from marginalized voices.
+First and foremost, I seek to seek out and highlight horror from marginalized voices.

 Some background context… While active duty I was stationed in Japan and fell in love with Japanese literature in translation.
 It was a window into another culture which helped me be a better visitor.